Good Logo vs Bad Logo Design & How it Can Affect Your Business

 Brand identity can make or break a business, which should be considered when designing your logo or rebranding with a new logo.

-For example, during Kraft's rebrand in 2009, their new logo affected their branding and hence transformed their bottom line, as consumers became confused about the brand's perplexing colour palette and imagery, completely changing the brand logo they used, recognised and loved.
+It transformed their bottom line, as consumers became confused about the brand's perplexing colour palette and imagery, completely changing the brand logo they used, recognised and loved.

-If you choose colours that are not congruent with your products and services or if you pick a style of typography that is inconsistent with your brand persona, you can run into severe miscommunication problems with your target market.
+Choose colours that are not congruent with your products and services, or pick a style of typography that is inconsistent with your brand persona.

 Also, you miss tremendous business opportunities when your target market doesn't connect with your brand persona.